Convergence of a Packet Routing Model to Flows Over Time: Convergence.

 This is an instance constant that only depends on the arc capacities, including the upper bounds of the supply rates.
 Since the number of leaving packets of each predecessor arc $e'$ (including the auxiliary arcs for newly released packets) is upper bounded by $\hat \nu_{e'} + 1$ in every time step, we have that $g_{e'}^-(\theta) \leq \nu_{e'} + \beta/\alpha$.
 Since $\beta/\alpha$ is assumed to be smaller than $1$, $\kappa_e$ does indeed bound the maximal inflow into $e$ as well as the maximal outflow of $e$ for both the packet model as well as the flow over time model.

 We structure the proof with the help of three lemmas, which we present in the following.
-Due to the technical nature of the proofs and the limited space we only present the key ideas here.
-The complete proofs can be found in the \ifarxiv the appendix. \else full version. \fi

-We start with the following lemma showing that the waiting time in the packet model can be approximated by the queue size divided by the capacity. \begin{restatable}{lemma}{lemwaitingtimeseuqlasqueuepercapa} For all arcs $e = uv$, all commodities $j \in J_e$ and every $\theta \in \R_{\geq 0}$ the waiting time at arc $e$ in the packet model satisfies
+The first lemma shows that the waiting time in the packet model can be approximated by the queue size divided by the capacity. \begin{restatable}{lemma}{lemwaitingtimeseuqlasqueuepercapa} For all arcs $e = uv$, all commodities $j \in J_e$ and every $\theta \in \R_{\geq 0}$ the waiting time at arc $e$ in the packet model satisfies

-\end{restatable} The key observation of the proof is that the current capacities in average over the time steps are very similar to $\nu_e$.
-Combined with several deviations caused by rounding in time and flow volume, this leads to the stated bound.